 We were resilient.

 The years came and went.
 Our once busy households were now relatively empty.
-The children we raised had gone to raise their own.
+The children we raised had left to raise their own family.
 Society even came up with a name for us – we became the ‘Empty Nesters’.

 And the Empty Nesters took flight – albeit – on wheels.
-And another new phrase was coined as the ‘Grey Nomads’ circled the nation (and the globe).
-Caravans dotted the highways in no particular hurry to arrive, to the annoyance of the younger generation who were always in a hurry.
+And another new phrase was coined, as the ‘Grey Nomads’ circled the nation (and the globe).
+Caravans dotted the highways in no particular hurry to arrive, to the annoyance of the younger generation who lined up on the highway behind us.

-Long lines at check-in counters of airports were over-populated by the travelling seniors, passports in hand, as they jetted off to another long-awaited destination.
+Long lines at check-in counters of airports were over-populated by travelling seniors with passports in hand, as they jetted off to another long-awaited destination.
 The travel bucket-list growing smaller with every return journey.

 The SKI Club – Spending Kid’s Inheritance